 Thank you for taking the time to read the ACA Family Handbook.
-If you have any questions or comments about this Handbook, please contact the school office.
-Please sign and return this Signature Page to the front office.
+For questions or comments about this handbook, please contact the school office.
+Please sign and return this Signature Page to the school office.
+All parents/guardians must sign.